larkintuckerllc/k8s-cka-tutorial/22-understand-kubernetes-storage-objects/README.md

 ### Volumes (Persistent)

+See Medium article section of same name; not using *hostPath* but EBS here.

 Here we are going to create an EBS volume in the same AZ as our SINGLE node.
-In the more general example, of having multiple nodes in different AZ, we are going have to figure out how to schedule Pods on the correct Node to access the EBS!
+In the more general example, of having multiple nodes in different AZ, we are going have to figure out how to schedule Pods on the correct Node to access the EBS.

 ```plaintext
 kubectl describe node